Bernhardt-Steyn/DataCleanerSigma/Readme.md

 # Install requirements
 pip install -r requirements.txt

-# Store data source files in the data directory
+# All provide data sources are located in the data directory.
+New sources should be stored in this directory as well.
+The path flags will also need to be altered for the project to read new data sources.

 # Run program
 python3 ./src/script.py